dpfens/tzktPy/README.md

 # by levels between 100000 and 110000
 blocks = tzkt.block.Block.get(level__gt=100000, level__lt=110000, limit=10000)
 ```

+## Beta module
+The beta module is for API endpoints that may not be permanent fixtures of the tzktpy library.
+Endpoints in the beta module may be renamed or removed from the beta module at any time, or may stop working.
+Endpoints that become stable will be moved to another module in tzktpy.

 ## Contributions
 Contributions are welcome.
 Feel free to submit issues and pull requests.